chrmrtns/keyless-auth/readme.txt

 Transform your WordPress login experience with passwordless authentication.
 Users simply enter their email address and receive a secure magic link – click to login instantly.
 It's more secure than weak passwords and infinitely more user-friendly.

-= Why Choose Passwordless Login? =
+= Why Choose Keyless Auth? =

 * **Enhanced Security**: No more weak, reused, or compromised passwords
 * **Better User Experience**: One click instead of remembering complex passwords
 * **Reduced Support**: Eliminate "forgot password" requests
 * **Modern Authentication**: Enterprise-grade security used by Slack, Medium, and others
+* **Security Hardening**: Built-in protection against brute force attacks and username enumeration

 = Quick Start =